Seven Most Common AC Problems and How to Fix Them

 • Refrigerant leaks, which lessen cooling power

-If your air conditioner is frozen, switch it off and let the ice melt.
-This could take up to 24 hours, but you can quicken the process by switching settings to “fan only.”
-This blows warm air across the coils without starting a refrigeration cycle.
+If your air conditioner has frozen, switch it off and let the ice on the coils melt.
+This will sometimes take up to 24 hours, but you can speed up the process by switching settings to “fan only.”
+This blows warm air over the coils without going through a refrigeration cycle.
+It’s a good idea to inspect your air filter first.
+If you can’t see light through it, replace it.
+The other issues, like dirty coils, a clogged drain line or refrigerant leaks, will need professional help.

 4. Refrigerant Leak

-Your air conditioner needs refrigerant to transfer heat.
-When it doesn’t have sufficient refrigerant, you could notice you’re getting a lot of hot air.
-Here are some signs you’re dealing with a leak:
+Your air conditioner employs refrigerant to convert heat.
+When it doesn’t have sufficient refrigerant, you might notice you’re getting a lot of hot air.
+Here are some signs you’re facing a leak:

 5. Water Leak

-Your AC unit needs a condensate drain line to flush water it strips from the air.
-If you’ve skipped air conditioning maintenance, this drain can become clogged with mold and cause water to stay in the drain line.
+Your air conditioning needs a condensate drain line to flush water it eliminates from the air.
+If you’ve avoided air conditioning maintenance, this drain can become plugged up with mold and cause water to stay in the drain line.
 If this happens, you’ll notice water leaking.
+Switch off your air conditioner to minimize damage and get in touch with us at 866-397-3787 for support.

 6. Tripped Circuit Breaker

-There can be a few reasons why your cooling won’t stop tripping its circuit breaker.
-Here are several of the most prevalent ones:
+There can be a few reasons why your air conditioning system is repeatedly tripping its circuit breaker.
+Here are a few of the most prevalent ones:

-• Your air conditioner overheated due to a lack of refrigerant.
+• Your air conditioner overheated caused by a lack of refrigerant.

 • Electrical connections are worn or loose.